Predictive Process Model Monitoring using Recurrent Neural Networks: Related work and motivation

+In recent efforts, a leap towards process-wide predictive efforts have been made. \cite{park2020predicting} create system-wide transition systems to better model the interdependencies of cases on each other to improve remaining time prediction both at the trace and model level. \cite{pasquadibisceglie2022promise} build a predictive algorithm which helps process discovery algorithms to select relevant information given the overwhelming amount of data generated by processes over time. \cite{smedt2021process} introduce the concept of process model forecasting, which rather than predicting objectives or KPIs per case forecast directly-follows relations between activities to predict the future state of the process model (system).

-The various works on mining and monitoring declarative process models and constraints over time are related as well given that the proposed approach uses declarative process model constraints.
-In \cite{DBLP:conf/otm/MaggiBCS13}, the on-line discovery of declarative models was adapted to detect changes in constraints due to concept drift and \cite{DBLP:conf/bpm/BurattinCM14} proposed an approach to treat processes as movies by tracking the violation status of declarative process constraints for event streams.
+Processes can be represented by a variety of models, including Petri nets \cite{murata1989petri} and BPMN \cite{BPMN}.
+However, these models are hard to track over time given they rely on a changing structure which is supported by XOR- and -AND-splits, as well as other concepts which make it hard to grasp them in a straightforward mathematical representation over time \cite{sommers2021process}.
+Declarative process models such as Declare models \cite{pesic2007declare}, on the other hand, rely on a fixed set of constraint templates which are easy to monitor (over time).
+Various works on mining and monitoring declarative process models and constraints exist.
+In \cite{DBLP:conf/otm/MaggiBCS13}, the on-line discovery of declarative models was adapted to detect changes in constraints due to concept drift and \cite{DBLP:conf/bpm/BurattinCM14} proposed an approach to treat processes as movies by tracking the violation status of declarative process constraints for event streams. \cite{cecconi2022measuring} proposes a framework to track declarative constraints over an event log and score them using a wide range of measures.
+Finally, \cite{yeshchenko2021visual} uses a map of declarative constraints over time to detect change points for drift detection.